Sikyátki

 A repaired Sikyátki jar

 The site of Sikyátki was first settled around 1200 CE by people migrating from the Hopi Buttes.
 At the Hopi Buttes they had been making Walnut Black-on-white pottery and they continued making it in their new village at Sikyátki.
-A few decades later, though, they relocated to the community of Old Walpi, a few miles away along the base of First Mesa.
+A few decades later, though, they relocated to the community of Old Walpi, a few miles away along the base of First Mesa, next to a better spring.

-The changeover was stark: the newcomers used Jeddito yellow clay to make their polychrome pottery, not bisque black-on-white.
+The almost immediate changeover in Hopiland was stark: the newcomers used Jeddito yellow clay and crushed mineral and vegetal paints to make their polychrome pottery, not the old bisque black-on-white.
 And their forms and decorations were significantly refined.
 Imagery from Katsina societies and sacred rituals proliferated.
-Defined Sikyátki-style pottery was produced from about 1400 to 1625 when the village was destroyed.
+Defined Sikyátki-style pottery was produced from about 1400 to 1625, when the village was destroyed by other Hopis.

 The pueblo probably grew slowly in the beginning as families and clans moved from Antelope Mesa and built their places.
 There was an influx of people from the Homol'ovi and Casa Malpais areas around 1400 CE, then an influx of folks coming from Pottery Mound around 1450 CE.
 All of them contributed to Sikyátki becoming a bit of an artist colony (or perhaps a spiritual center).